alirazagvsu/gvsu-cis350-teamprofessors/docs/proposal-template.md

 (In 2-4 paragraphs, describe your project concept) (Also define some loosely defined features of your project using bullet points)

+My project is about building a rocket ship game for children in K-12 to learn about different science concepts.

 # Anticipated Technologies

 (What technologies are needed to build this project)